Kinoma/KPR-examples/README.md

 <x-app-info id="elementpwmservo"><span class="elementSample pinsSample"></span></x-app-info>

 Sample application that takes a picture based on proximity sensing and posts image to AWS S3 cloud storage.
 The sample uses the VC0706 serial camera and the LV-MaxSonar-EZ MB1010 Sonar range finder.
-To post images you need to sign up for a free AWS account and replace the dummy text in the credintials.js with your access ID and access key.
-View your images in your AWS account or use the Photo Door Client App sample.
+To post images you need to sign up for a free AWS account and replace the dummy text in the credentials.js with your access ID and access key.
+View your images in your AWS account or with the photo-door-client sample.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***